issacdowling/selfhostedsmarthomeguide/README.md

 Remember to save and retrain Rhasspy once done.
 Now, you should be able to ask for a quick one second timer, then while the audio is looping, ask it to stop the alarm.
 Once the current loop is over, it will finish. **Once we've completed the timer section, there'll be a section about adding a generic "stop" function that applies to everything.
 If you want to be able to stop the timer by just saying "stop", you can go there now if you'd like.**

 ### Some notes about the audio
-Due to it finishing the current audio loop before stopping, I suggest having a simple <5 second sound.
+Due to it finishing the current audio loop before stopping, I suggest having a simple sub-5 second sound.
 Anything long will take a very long time to stop after you ask it to.
 It's not ideal, but it works, and even this solution took me hours to figure out.
 I just used an [electronic chime licensed under the Public Domain.](https://soundbible.com/1598-Electronic-Chime.html) Though, there was quite a bit of empty space at the end of that audio file, so I've trimmed it, [and uploaded it here.](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/blob/main/resources/sounds/timerchime.wav)

 ### Check Timer Progress While Running
 Ideally, you could ask the assistant how far along the timer is.
 Let's make that.

-First, add a variable to the top of your intentHandler in the ```# Set paths``` section called timerLeftPath, and set it to ```workingDir+"tmp/"+"timerLeft"```.
-Then, within your ```while timerLength``` loop, add this to the bottom (ensure indentation stays correct):
+First, add a variable to the top of your intentHandler in the `# Set paths` section called timerLeftPath, and set it to `workingDir+"tmp/"+"timerLeft"`.
+Then, within your `while timerLength` loop, add this to the bottom (ensure indentation stays correct):
 ```
 timerLeft = open(timerLeftPath, "w")
 timerLeft.write(str(timerLength))
 ```

-Then, at the bottom of your **DoTimer** intent, duplicate your already existing section which deletes your stopfile, and change ```stopFilePath``` to ```timerLeftPath```.
+Then, at the bottom of your **DoTimer** intent, duplicate your already existing section which deletes your stopfile, and change `stopFilePath` to `timerLeftPath`.
 It should look like this:
 ```
 if os.path.exists(timerLeftPath):
     os.remove(timerLeftPath)